sashperso/satellite-hc/roles/auth_sources_check/README.md

-compute_resourcess_check
+auth_sourcess_check
 =========

-This role conducts an compute_resources check.
-It does this by checking for and listing all capsule names and URLs, and lists all compute_resourcess on the master server.
+This role conducts an auth_sources check.
+It does this by checking for and listing all capsule names andauth_sources_check URLs, and lists all auth_sourcess on the master server.

 Requirements
 ------------